yeshwanthvshenoy/yeshwanthvshenoy.github.io/README.md

 # Yeshwanth V Shenoy
-This is my personal portfolio/blog using Jekyll.
+This is my personal portfolio website hosted with Github Pages.